-Before Wafuken launched a cloud kitchen, expanding their brand outside of Central Business District (CBD), which is where it’s currently located, was difficult due to the COVID-19 pandemic and of course, the extremely high capital needed to open a traditional brick and mortar restaurant in Singapore.
-They then decided to launch their very own cloud kitchen at Orchard and China Square with Smart City Kitchens as it offered the perfect solution to help them grow and scale their business under the new norm.
-Here’s what Wafuken’s founder – Jake has to say about running a cloud kitchen in Singapore is like and why he recommends other restaurants to partner with us:
+Before Wafuken launched a CloudKitchens® delivery kitchen (aka delivery-only kitchen), expanding their brand outside of Central Business District (CBD), which is where it’s currently located, was difficult due to the COVID-19 pandemic and of course, the extremely high capital needed to open a traditional brick and mortar restaurant in Singapore.
+They then decided to launch their very own delivery kitchen at Orchard and China Square with Smart City Kitchens as it offered the perfect solution to help them grow and scale their business under the new norm.
+Here’s what Wafuken’s founder – Jake has to say about running a delivery kitchen in Singapore is like and why he recommends other restaurants to partner with us:

 Q: What is unique about Wafuken’s food idea?
 How did it come about?